-- 5.2.2 Creating a good public realm starts with designing street and building layouts at the same time, so that they work together.
+5.2.2 Creating a good public realm starts with designing street and building layouts at the same time, so that they work together.
 Poorly designed streets are too often designed as highways first, with buildings then made to fit around the geometry of the street layout.
 This makes the place feel that it is designed for the car, not people.
-Signs that streets and buildings are working positively together include: - the fronts of buildings create a coherent 'building line' than defines and encloses the street; - buildings on corners are designed to 'wrap' around the corner, avoiding blank elevations and instead presenting attractive facades outwards towards all aspects of the public realm.
+Signs that streets and buildings are working positively together include:

+- the fronts of buildings create a coherent 'building line' than defines and encloses the street; - buildings on corners are designed to 'wrap' around the corner, avoiding blank elevations and instead presenting attractive facades outwards towards all aspects of the public realm.

-Fig 5.1: Valuable lessons can be learned from other places in Gloucester, in this case the Matson Estate.
-The new houses onto the roundabout developed recently do a much better job of relating to the street than the older flats.
+Fig 5.1: The new houses onto the roundabout developed recently do a much better job of relating to the street than the older flats.